apache/freemarker/README.md

   - On the next screen, select "Use gradle wrapper task configuration" [TODO: or keep default?].
     Be sure at least Java 8 is selected for Gradle.
 Other defaults should be fine.
   - On the next window, all modules will be selected, that's fine, go on
-  - On the next window, it will prompt to remove the `incubator-freemarker` from the project.
+  - On the next window, it will prompt to remove the `freemarker` from the project.
     Let it do it (as it's an incorrect duplication of the `freemarker` root project).
   - At the end of this process you should have all modules Project tree view.
 - "File" -> "Project Structure..."